Ain’t No Mountain High Enough Chords | Marvin Gaye/Tammi Terrell Guitar Lesson

 Diana Ross sang Ain't No Mountain High Enough.

-After her success with The Supremes in the 60s, Diana Ross launched a solo career that kept her in the public consciousness for the next two decades.
+After success with The Supremes in the 60s, Diana Ross launched a solo career that kept her in the public consciousness for the next two decades.

 Her best-known tunes include I’m Coming Out, Upside Down, Endless Love, and Chain Reaction.